kevinwatson/rails-microservices-book/070-chapter-06.md

 In this chapter, we'll spin up a NATS server.
 We'll test it by publishing and subscribing to messages using a telnet client.

-## Let's run it
+## Let's Run It

-Let's use Docker to run a local NATS server and write messages to it.
+Let's use Docker to run a local NATS server and send messages to it.
 We'll include a BusyBox image so we can run telnet commands to test NATS.

 Listing 6-1 Docker compose with NATS and BusyBox